kakashidinho/metalangle/README.md

 Nevertheless, you still need to setup the required environment and dependencies properly as mentioned in [Metal backend's Dev setup instructions](src/libANGLE/renderer/metal/DevSetup.md) first.

+## Differences between MetalANGLE and Google's ANGLE
+- Most of the Metal back-end code are shared between `MetalANGLE` and `ANGLE`.
+- Some Metal's updates and bug fixes will be available in `MetalANGLE` first before being merged into `ANGLE` (it might take a long time some time).
+- `MetalANGLE` includes iOS supports and high level API such as [MGLKit](src/libANGLE/renderer/metal/DevSetup.md#MGLKit) that mimics Apple's deprecated `EAGL` & `GLKit` API.
+These features are unlikely to be merged into `ANGLE` since `ANGLE` project doesn't have any plan to support iOS in near future.

 ------
 # Google's ANGLE - Almost Native Graphics Layer Engine